riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-09-17-Get-your-head-out-of-the-cloud.markdown

 One of the big exports of Amazon's management culture is [the famous "six-pager"](https://www.cnbc.com/2018/04/23/what-jeff-bezos-learned-from-requiring-6-page-memos-at-amazon.html).
 This is the (roughly) six-page document that everyone is supposed to read before a decision meeting.
 The doc lays out what is being proposed, any relevant background, potential outcomes under different scenarios, and so on.
 Writing these documents properly takes time and effort; trust me, I've done it.
 Done right, the memos are also very information-dense, so reading them and absorbing their contents also takes time; they can't simply be skimmed.
 They also tend to provoke questions and discussion.

-Maybe Amazon had too many layers of management around the place, gumming up the works — or maybe what will happen is that the managers will have less time to absorb the pre-meeting information.
+Maybe Amazon did have too many layers of management around the place, gumming up the works — or maybe what will happen is that the managers will have less time to absorb the pre-meeting information.
 The result in that case will be *even more* need for "pre-meetings for the pre-meetings for the decision meetings".

 ![A crowded desk](/images/robert-bye-BY34glOW7wA-unsplash.jpg)